64 Brooksby's Walk,

 The Castle Electric Theatre opened on 8th September 1913 in Homerton, a district of Hackney in the east of London.
 Total seating was provided for 619 in stalls and a small balcony area.

 It was an independently operated cinema for most of its life.
 By 1927 the Castle Electric Cinema was operated by J.W.
 Barber.
 From mid-1943 it was operated by S.M.
 Super Cinemas Ltd. which was headed by W. Southan Morris.
 In 1954 S.M.
 Super Cinemas were taken over by the Newcastle-upon-Tyne based Essoldo Cinemas circuit and the Castle Cinema came under their management.

 This was not to last too long though, as Essoldo closed down the Castle Cinema on 24th May 1958 with Jerry Lewis in “The Sad Sack” and Fernando Lamas in “Lost Treasure of the Amazon” (Jivaro).

-The building was converted into an independent bingo club which closed around 1979.
+The building became a glass factory, which was still in operation in 1973.
+It was converted into an independent bingo club which closed around 1979.
 It was then used as a storage warehouse until 1983, when it became a snooker club.
 In March 1994 a second floor had been extended across from the front of the balcony and the former stalls was in use as an independent bingo club, with a snooker club operating in the newly extended balcony area upstairs.

 Just login to your account and subscribe to this theater